mantidproject/documents/Design/SANS/NewISISDesign/Design_Document.md

  of using the ADS as an optional element.

 **Open Question**: What should be done with the output workspaces after each reduction:
-  1. Save each workspace to file after each individual reduction
+  1. Save each workspace to a file after each individual reduction
   2. Add each workspace to ADS after each individual reduction
   3. Collect the output workspaces and save them all at once.
   4. Leave this as an option for the user

 #### Implementation of `SANSBatchReduction`

 The activity diagram  below displays the expected work-flow of the  `SANSBatchReduction`.
-It loads the required workspace and passes it on to the `SansSingleReduction`.
+It loads the required workspace and passes it on to the `SANSSingleReduction`.
 It is also responsible for splitting up a `SANSState` object if it was responsible for performing several reductions due to underlying period files.

 ![](./Images/SANSBatchReduction.png)